fcolmenero/coursera_getting_and_cleaning_data/README.md

 different components.

 In this way:

--3-axial acceleration is decomposed into body and gravity component signals .
+* 3-axial acceleration is decomposed into body and gravity component signals .

--3-axial body linear acceleration and angular velocity signals are transformed in Jerk signals.
+* 3-axial body linear acceleration and angular velocity signals are transformed in Jerk signals.

--Magnitude for all these signals (body and gravity acceleration, angular speed and Jerk signals) is computed using Euclidean norm.
+* Magnitude for all these signals (body and gravity acceleration, angular speed and Jerk signals) is computed using Euclidean norm.

 For some of these signals, a FFT (Fast Fourier Transform) calculation was applied.